You don’t need to be a bookworm to enjoy Literary Yoga

 The apparent simplicity of Emily Dickinson’s poetry is deceptive—beneath her brief, direct language lie profound depths of emotion and insight.
 In this 3-part yoga series, we’ll explore her life and work through movement, breath, and reflection, with selected poems woven into a gentle and meditative yoga sequence, inviting you to embody Dickinson’s themes of solitude, transformation, and wonder.

-Sor Juana’s First Dream
+Sor Juana’s First Dream:

 The Rosenbach Library, 2008-10 Delancey Place, Philadelphia